PGF/TikZ: Overview

 The PGF/TikZ interpreter can be used from the popular LaTeX and ConTeXt macro packages, and also directly from the original TeX.
 Since TeX itself is not concerned with graphics, the interpreter supports multiple TeX output backends: dvips, dvipdfm/dvipdfmx/xdvipdfmx, TeX4ht, and pdftex's internal PDF output driver.
 Unlike PSTricks, PGF can thus directly produce either PostScript or PDF output, but it cannot use some of the more advanced PostScript programming features that PSTricks can use due to the "least common denominator" effect.
 PGF/TikZ comes with an extensive documentation; the version 3.1.4a of the manual has over 1300 pages.

-The standard LaTeX picture environment can also be used as a front end for PGF — by merely using the pgfpict2e package.
+The standard LaTeX picture environment can also be used as a front end for PGF by using the pgfpict2e package.

 The project has been under constant development since 2005.
-Most of the development is done by Till Tantau.
+Most of the development until 2018 was done by Till Tantau and since then Henri Menke has been the main contributor.
 Version 3.0.0 was released on 20 December 2013.
 One of the major new features of this version was graph drawing using the graphdrawing package, which however requires LuaTeX.
 This version also added a new data visualization method and support for direct SVG output via the new dvisvgm driver.

 Export

 Several graphical editors can produce output for PGF/TikZ, such as the KDE program Cirkuit and the math drawing program GeoGebra.
-Export to TikZ is also available as extensions for Inkscape, Blender, MATLAB, matplotlib, Gnuplot, and R. The circuit-macros package of m4 macros exports circuit diagrams to TikZ using the dpic -g command line option.
+Export to TikZ is also available as extensions for Inkscape, Blender, MATLAB, matplotlib, Gnuplot, Julia, and R. The circuit-macros package of m4 macros exports circuit diagrams to TikZ using the dpic -g command line option.
 The dot2tex program can convert files in the DOT graph description language to PGF/TikZ.